Chivesy/Data-Structure-Practice/README.md

 # Stack-Data-Structure
-Personal practice to learn and improve understanding of a Stack Data Structure.
+Personal practice to review and improve data structure knowledge.

+**Stack with Array and Stack using Linked List**

 **Main Stack Operations:**
 ***Push:*** Adds an item in the stack.
 If the stack is full, then it is said to be an Overflow condition.